-In OpenCL 1.2, for offline compilation the compilation and linking steps are not available separately on the command line.
+For customers with access to the mali\clcc offline compiler, in OpenCL 1.2, the compilation and linking steps are not available separately on the command line.
 Compilation and linking occur in one stage, with the source files you specify on the command line.

 You can specify several build options together with the source files.
 These flags are applied to all files and all compilation phases from the frontend to the backend, to produce the final binary.
-For example: